ubune/Gigabyte-Z490UD-Opencore-EFI/README.md

 | SMBIOS | Imac 20,1 |

 # Dedicated GPU
-- If you have a dedicated GPU (like AMD 5700XT) you must :
+- If you have a dedicated GPU (like the AMD 5700XT) you must :
-		- Disable serial port on bios setting to avoid blackscreen at boot
+		- Disable the serial port on bios setting to avoid a blackscreen at boot
 		- Add "agdpmod=pikera" boot-arg
 		- Replace in config.plist AAPL,ig-platform-id from 07009B3E to 0300C89B